May 2020: One employee tested positive. This employee has recovered.

 Committees/Volunteer Groups: Remote meetings only.
 Contact your staff liaison for more information.

-Library: Open for curbside pick-up.
-Contact Louise de Vries, Library Committee Chairperson, to request a book.
+Library: Open by appointment or curbside delivery.
+Contact Louise de Vries, Library Group Leader.

 Transportation Services: Open to a maximum of four residents at a time.
 No guests/PDPs permitted.
 One person per household recommended.
 Reservations must be made in advance.
 Trips into San Francisco have been postponed - all other routes are available.
 Click here for more information.

 All other public gatherings or gathering areas remain closed.
-This includes the Card Room, lounge service, activities, excursions, exercise classes, movies, and the Wellness Pool.
+This includes the Card Room, lounge service, activities, excursions.

 We remind all residents to take the following steps to ensure everyone's safety: